dcarter7279/crypto_arbitrage_wk3_challenge/README.md

 # module_3_challenge
 Project Title

-This jupyter notebook sorts through historical trade data for Bitcoin on two exchanges: Bitstamp and Coinbase, to determine arbitrage opportunities in Bitcoin and other cryptocurrencies.
+This jupyter notebook sorts through historical trade data for Bitcoin on two exchanges: Bitstamp and Coinbase, to determine arbitrage opportunities in Bitcoin.

 Technologies
 This project leverages python 3.3.8.5 with the following packages: